/ HIGH SCHOOL STAFF

 EDUCATIONAL SUPPORT SERVICES ASSISTANT

-I graduated from Holland Christian and love that I get to work at my alma mater in the ESS department.
+I am a graduate of Holland Christian.
+I love that I get to work at my alma mater in the ESS department.
 I have worked in the Inclusion

 MRS. MARIA ROOKS